simoneldevig/react-native-static-server/README.md

     iOS: "[MainBundlePath]`/webroot`"; \
     Mac Catalyst: "[MainBundlePath]`/Content/Resources/webroot`".

-    Also keep in mind that `Platform.OS` value equals "`iOS`" both for the normal iOS and for the Mac Catalyst builds, and you should use different methods to distinguish them; for example relying on [getDeviceType()] method of [react-native-device-info] library, which returns 'Desktop' in case of Catalyst build.
+    Also keep in mind that `Platform.OS` value equals `"iOS"` both for the normal iOS and for the Mac Catalyst builds, and you should use different methods to distinguish them; for example relying on [getDeviceType()] method of [react-native-device-info] library, which returns `"Desktop"` in case of Catalyst build.

 - For **Windows**: